 You Must Have Been a Beautiful Baby

-The customers bring a photo of themselves as an infant or young child.
+Have the customers bring a photo of themselves as an infant or young child.

-All of the customers will need to be told ahead of time to bring a picture.
 This is best played when everyone is wearing a name tag.
 Have players cut one out using the circle cutter and attach it with photo splits or tape runner.

 Yours For Keeps